milodesc/postCroutonInstall/README.md

 postCroutonInstall
 ==================

-A script to run after installing crouton (xubuntu) on an Acer C710.
+A script to run after installing crouton (xubuntu 12.04) on an Acer C710.